yash7210/CSC305_Team16/CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+## Decisions
+Decisions will be made on group majority.

+## Attendance
+We expect every member to attend meetings at least once a week.
+And legitimate reasons for missing are illnesses or school conflicts.
+If a member misses a meeting, they can look at meeting notes and agendas and ask members for questions if they have any.

+## Assignments
+The assignments will be made by group members and assigned based on skill and interest.

+## Participation
+Communication will be done through text messages or discord.
+To honor each members skill and interest each member will given time in meetings to talk about their assignment and will be given assignments closest to their skill and interest.

+## Agenda and Minutes /Notes
+Agendas and notes will be taken by a selected member for each week and will be distributed on discord or email.

+## Promptness
+Everyone is expected to hand in assignments on time, however if needed members will be given extensions.

+## Conversational Courtesies
+Each member will be given time in each meeting to share their progress and problems/obstacles and successes.

+## Enforcement/ Feedback
+Feedback can given to other members through text messages, discord, or even in person to ensure that the project is done correctly and efficiently.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our community include: